hendrickswi/theshacklingofsimon/README.md

 Y to show the next tile<br>
 T to show the previous tile<br>
 I to select the next item<br>
-U to select the previous item<br><br>
+U to select the previous item<br>
-SPACE to use the currently selected item
+SPACE to use the currently selected item<br>
+E to cause player to take damage (6 times for death)<br>

 Known bugs:<br>
 Memory usage is extremely high for projectiles.
 Caused by: not using a object pool or simply dereferencing the projectiles when they are unused